SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 });
 ```

 The Steeltoe Connector extension methods provide overloads to influence how they work.
-This enables to hook in custom logic
+This allows you to hook in custom logic
-to construct the connection/client instance and override its lifetime.
-Or override if and how health checks are registered.
+to construct the connection/client instance and override its lifetime, or to override whether and how health checks are registered.
-See the documentation on `ConnectorConfigureOptionsBuilder` and `ConnectorAddOptionsBuilder` for details.
+See the documentation about `ConnectorConfigureOptionsBuilder` and `ConnectorAddOptionsBuilder` for details.

 The example below overrides the creation of the Redis `ConnectionMultiplexer` instance and turns off health checks: